mm6/ethereum-lab4-hardhat/README.md

 }

 ```
-3. Run the following command:
+3. Run the following command to install dependencies and populate the node_modules directory:

 ```
 npm install

 ```

 4. Visit the Alchemy Dashboard [Alchemy](https://alchemy.com/) and get a free API key.
 You can do this by creating an app.
+(I chose the free version and I did not use a credit card of any kind.)

 5. We want to run a local Ethereum node.
 We can deploy and test
 smart contracts without using the Ethereum Mainnet.
 The fork